amagioss/slv/website/docs/overview.md

 # What is SLV?

-**SLV (Secure Local Vault)** is a free and open-source tool designed for securely storing, sharing, and accessing secrets directly within your codebase.
+**SLV (Secure Local Vault)** is a free and open-source software designed for securely storing, sharing, and accessing secrets directly within your codebase.
 It ensures secrets remain encrypted at rest and in transit, allowing access only within explicitly authorized environments, thus simplifying secure collaboration and enhancing overall security.

 ---